 Taking care of this cichlid may be easy and forgiving, but it is also a challenge if you do not know the basics of this fish.
 In this article, you will find all you need to know about Rusty Cichlid.
 We have made a lot of research about it.
 Therefore, we have a lot of experience with cichlids and we know for sure what they need and how they should be maintained.

 Here you will find the complete care guide for this fish.
 By the end of the article, you’ll be confident enough to take care of it on your own.
 This fish will steal your heart with its intelligence.
 He is easily spoiled and can even feed on your hand if you provide him with a proper tank setup and a healthy life.

-Rusty Cichlid is also known as Mbuna Lavender and is not as overly aggressive as other cichlids (like Jaguar Cichlid).
-This fish is amazing and has a special coloration, not as colorful as other cichlids such as Peacock Cichlid, but yet unique with the rusty look.
-It is very special in coloration, shades of orange and red giving the rusty look, and bright blue to purple reflection.
-This fish is very similar in shape to Electric Blue Ram Cichlid.
+Rusty Cichlid is also known as Mbuna Lavender and is not as overly aggressive as other cichlids.
+This fish is amazing and has a special coloration, not as colorful as other cichlids such as Peacock cichlids, but yet unique with the rusty look.
+It is very special in coloration, shades of orange and red giving a rusty look, and bright blue to purple reflection.

-When juvenile, this fish has orange shades in its body with a blue reflection.
+When juvenile, this fish has orange shades on its body with a blue reflection.
 When it grows up and becomes an adult, this fish changes in color and becomes even more beautiful.
-Its body turns red and the blue reflection turns purple up to the fins.
+Its body turns red, and the blue reflection turns purple up to the fins.